 To create parapet walls over the first floor

 Note: In some versions of the software, the Straight Half-Wall tool may not be available.
-In these programs, you should instead use a Straight Railing defined as Solid on the Railing tab of its specification dialog.
+In these programs, you should instead use a Straight Railing defined as Solid on the Railing panel of its specification dialog.

-- The Half Walls should snap directly to the reference display lines of the first floor walls, however, if you create a half wall and it is not aligned, select the Align with Wall Below edit tool.
+- The Half Walls should snap directly to the reference display lines of the first floor walls, however, if you create a half wall and it is not aligned, select the Align With Wall Below edit tool.

-You can also select the railing, Zoom In, hold down the Ctrl key on your keyboard to allow for unrestricted movement, and use the half-wall or solid railing's Move edit handle to precisely position it.
+You can also select the wall, Zoom In, hold down the Ctrl key on your keyboard to allow for unrestricted movement, and use the half-wall or solid railing's Move edit handle to precisely position it.

-After your Half-Walls, or Solid Railings, have been created, you can adjust how they display.
+After your Half-Walls or Solid Railings have been created, you can adjust how they display.